 We are not a family who celebrates Valentine’s Day in a big way — we usually exchange cards, maybe some flowers are involved and we have a nice dinner together– but I always make a sweet treat!

 While we LOVE our chocolate cake recipe, and chocolate is obviously a Valentines Day favorite, I wanted to go with something fruity (so we made a batch of Raspberry Crumble Bars — if you haven’t tried, they are too good!) and I made a classic Sugar Cookie that is OUT OF THIS WORLD!

-Once the batter comes together you scoop out the batter into 1 1/2 tablespoon pieces, roll each portion into a ball, then roll the ball in sugar for a sweet and sparkly finish, then use the base of a measuring cup to flatten the cookie to about 1/2 inch thick.
-Bake 12 minutes and you have a batch of yummy Sugar Cookies!
+After that, you just scoop out the batter into 1 1/2 tablespoon pieces, roll each portion into a ball, then roll the ball in sugar for a sweet and sparkly finish.
+Then use the base of a measuring cup to flatten the cookie to about 1/2 inch thick.

 Recipe from America’s Test Kitchen with a few small tweaks (made them egg free and almost vegan — used dairy-free butter but did use the 3 oz of regular cream cheese the recipe called for).

 If you haven’t used flax egg, it is super easy to make and works great as an egg replacement in many recipes that call for 1 egg.

 No matter whether you make them dairy free or egg free, with regular sugar or with decorated sugar, hope you love them as much as we do!